afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Acronym:** PG

 * Click to jump to the AC landmark on the sagittal view and localize the most superior border of AC on sagittal view, then proceed to go posterior until past PC.
-* Place AFID in the middle of gland (use all views to correctly place this point)
+* Place AFID in the middle of gland (use all views to correctly place this point).
+This can be challenging if the pineal gland is elongated, but approximate the middle as best possible.
 * Occasionally the pineal gland is calcified, which makes it more difficult to find the center of the gland.
 Be sure to scroll back and forth in all views to find the true center point regardless of asymmetry of calcifications

 <a href="../img/nhp/14_PG.png" target="_blank">![](../img/nhp/14_PG.png)</a>